droes19/paraprhase-fe/README.md

 - ✅ Mechanism to replace selected text with paraphrased content
 - ✅ Deployment to Vercel
 - ✅ Responsive design for mobile devices
+- ✅ Unit tests for components and services

 ### In Progress
 - 🔄 Improved visual feedback during paraphrasing
-- 🔄 Unit tests for components

 ### Planned
 - 📝 Loading state animations